pressjitsu/pj-page-cache-red/readme.txt

 * Serves stale cache during regeneration
 * Configurable list of ignored cookies and request variables

 For an installation and configuration guide please visit the [full documentation on GitHub](https://github.com/pressjitsu/pj-page-cache-red).
+If you need any assistance please reach out to [Pressjitsu](https://pressjitsu.com) via live chat or e-mail, or open a new thread in the WordPress.org support forums.

 == Installation ==